One time around the world.

-That was our dream after graduation or between two jobs, which we fulfilled a good two years ago.
-Admittedly, since we only Three months time had, this trip around the world had to be done on the fly.
+That was our dream after graduation or between two jobs and we fulfilled it two years ago.
+Admittedly, since we only had three months of time this trip around the world had to be done quite quickly.

-But as crazy as we made ourselves during the weeks of planning - shouldn't we still take this or that, can we really skip this or that? - that's how satisfied we are with our experience in retrospect.
-Like somehow always in life it goes nevertheless also with the Planning a trip It's about making decisions first.
+But as crazy as we drove ourselves during the weeks of planning - should we still do this or that, can we skip this or that?
+Looking back, we are very happy with our experience.
+Same as in life, when planning a trip, It's about making decisions first.
 And then, secondly, making the best of them.
-Yes, research helps and recommendations help a lot.
-But how can you know beforehand how it will feel to be somewhere you've never been?
-So traveling into the unknown requires not only courage (and the necessary budget, no question), but also a certain looseness, openness, curiosity.
+Yes, research and recommendations help a lot.
+But how can you know how it will feel to be somewhere you've never been before?
+So travelling to the unknown requires not only courage (and the necessary budget, no question) but also a certain relaxation, openness, curiosity.
 At least that's how I feel: when I'm in a new country, I try to let go.
-Less comparing, less judging, but - as best as the limited time allows - to immerse myself in the foreign country with all my senses.
+Less comparing, less judging, but - as best as the limited time allows - to immerse in the foreign country with all my senses.

 But back to the inevitable planning of our not so abundant and therefore so precious time.
-One goal was fixed for both of us, that was New Zealand.
-After a wonderful trip to Japan two years earlier, I again wanted to get to know another side of Asia.
-Southeast Asia was of course obvious, since so many flights from New Zealand back to Europe go via Bangkok.
+One destination was certain for both of us, which was New Zealand.
+After a wonderful trip to Japan two years earlier, I wanted to get to know another side of Asia.
+Southeast Asia was obvious of course since so many planes from New Zealand fly to Europe via Bangkok.

-What was not on our bucket list: Hawaii.
-Sure, we too had a few images in our heads when we thought of Hawaii.
-But until then, we never had the expressed desire to be there.
+What wasn't on our bucket list: Hawaii.
+Sure, we had a few images in our heads when we thought of Hawaii.
+But until then, we never expressed the desire to be there.

-A good friend of ours has been a flight attendant for many years and has been everywhere and has warmly recommended this "short stopover" to us.
-If we wanted to go to New Zealand anyway, why not just go west, to the USA, and then visit Asia on the way back?
+A good friend of ours has been a flight attendant for many years, she has been everywhere and warmly recommended this "short stopover" to us.
+If we wanted to go to New Zealand anyway, why not just go to the USA and then visit Asia on the way back?

 So, yeah, why not?

-So Hawaii was not a dream that lasted for years.
-But, spoiler, Hawaii is where we still often dream ourselves back to today.
+So Hawaii was not a dream that we have had for years.
+But, spoiler, it is Hawaii is where we still often dream ourselves back to today.
 That sounds pretty cheesy, I know.
-But a lot of Hawaii memories, even very small ones, have just burrowed into both of us pretty deeply.
-The group of islands in the Pacific really did it for us.
+But a lot of Hawaii memories, even very small ones, have burned themselves into our minds deeply.
+The islands in the Pacifics did it for us.

 Wanderlust in Corona times

 By the way: I'm writing this text in 2021 in the middle of the second Corona lockdown.
-Of course, traveling is out of the question at the moment; for almost a year, we haven't even visited girlfriends in other cities for a longer weekend.
-Corona time affects so many areas of our lives and is a huge challenge socially.
-It does no one any good, but we are comparatively okay with it.
-The fact that we're not traveling the world at the moment is a sacrifice that doesn't hurt so much considering the many real problems many other people have.
+Of course, travelling is out of the question at the moment.
+For almost a year, we haven't even visited our friends in other cities for a weekend.
+Corona affects so many areas of our lives and is a huge challenge socially.
+It is not good for anyone but we are comparatively doing okay.
+The fact that we're not travelling the world at the moment is a sacrifice that doesn't hurt so much considering the real problems many other people have.

-Our journey once Around-the-World, always westward, looked in the end like this: First we are in California for a week.
-First in San Franciso, then we move (cheaper, but also cool) into an Airbnb in Oakland and explore the Bay Area from here.
+Our journey around the world, always westward, eventually looked like this: First we are in California for a week.
+We travel to San Franciso, then we move (cheaper but also cool) into an Airbnb in Oakland and explore the Bay Area from there.

-Then it's on to Hawaii, where we good two weeks time to get to know New Zealand for six weeks afterwards.
-Here we first work a few days on the North Island, the rest of the time we spend with a borrowed camper on the South Island.
-The end of our trip will be four weeks in Thailand and Cambodia.
+Then we fly to Hawaii, where we have about two weeks before we get to know New Zealand for six weeks afterwards.
+Here, we first work for a few days on the North Island.
+We spend the rest of the time with a borrowed camper on the South Island.
+The end of our trip will be a four-week stay in Thailand and Cambodia.

 I'm happy to take you along on our "why-not" Hawaii stopover now.

-Whereby the Hawaii experience also starts a bit in San Francisco:
+Even though the Hawaii experience starts a bit in San Francisco already:

-During a walk around the marina and fort, we happen to stumble upon some kind of street or harbor festival.
-Hawaiian chants resound around us, people wear flower necklaces, many of them Hawaiians.
-The reason for the celebration we could not quite find out, it is probably about a sailing ship that starts from Hawaii, arrives on this day in San Francisco and is greeted cheerfully.
-We are fascinated above all by the friendly atmosphere and somehow we already feel a certain Hawaiian spirit here.
-And so, by chance, in the middle of a Californian metropolis, we are already getting in the mood for the next destination of our trip.
-Hawaii, in a few days we would be there ourselves.
+During a walk around the marina and fort, we happen to stumble upon some kind of street or harbour festival.
+Hawaiian chants are all around us, people wear flower necklaces, many of them are Hawaiians.
+We could not quite find out the reason for the celebration.
+It is probably about a sailing ship that starts from Hawaii, arrives on this day in San Francisco and is greeted cheerfully.
+We are fascinated by the friendly atmosphere and somehow we already feel a certain Hawaiian spirit here.
+And just like that, by chance, in the middle of a Californian city, we are already getting in the mood for the next destination of our trip.
+Hawaii - in a few days we would be there ourselves.

-Two weeks we are in Hawaii, the most remote spot in the world.
+We are in Hawaii for two weeks, the most remote spot in the world.
 Geographically speaking.
-Because no other group of islands is so far away from the mainland.
-It's about 4,000 kilometers to California (so the flight there, even from San Francisco, wasn't a quick hop over), and about 6,000 kilometers to Japan.
+No other group of islands is so far away from the mainland.
+It's about 4,000 kilometres to California (so the flight there, even from San Francisco, wasn't a quick one), and about 6,000 kilometres to Japan.

-The "proximity" to Japan we can enjoy at least culinary.
+Due to the "proximity" to Japan, we can enjoy the culinary side at least.
 The further north we fly to visit the three largest islands Big Island (Hawaii), Maui and O'ahu, the more touristy it gets.
-And yes, with each island it also becomes more touristy - Honolulu with its dream beach Waikiki becomes the hustle and bustle crowning - but also wicked beautiful!
+Honolulu with its dream beach Waikiki gets the crown of the hustle and bustle but it is also very beautiful!
 We are not alone on unknown paths, no. But especially on Big Island it is pleasantly relaxed.
 This is where our Hawaii trip begins.

 Big Island: The changing island